-Notwithstanding the above, any service change lasting longer than 12 months that meets one or more of the criteria set forth above and that is necessary to complete construction or repairs for reasons of safety, security or sustainability shall not be considered a Major Service Change and shall not require a service equity analysis so long as the MBTA is providing alternative service, using fixed routes where practicable, or the MBTA is not providing alternative service, but can demonstrate that there are no comparably effective alternatives and no mitigation measures that are practicable.
+- Any Notwithstanding the above, any service change lasting longer than 12 months that meets one or more of the criteria set forth above so long as the MBTA is providing alternative service, using existing fixed routes where practicable. - Any service change lasting longer than 12 months that meets one or more of the criteria set forth above if such changeand that is necessary to complete construction or repairs for reasons of safety, security or sustainability and shall not be considered a Major Service Change and shall not require a service equity analysis so long as the MBTA is providing alternative service, using fixed routes where practicable, or the MBTA is not providing alternative service, but can demonstrate that there are no comparably effective alternatives and no mitigation measures that are practicable.